 These little fish are the heroes and lifeblood of fishing in WA, hence why the species is such an important part of the State’s recreational fishing culture.

 This is why, in 2014, Recfishwest embraced changes to herring management which helped ensure sustainability by allowing hundreds of tonnes of additional herring to spawn every year.

 Fisheries Minister Joe Francis recently confirmed that current management controls for Australian herring would remain.

-This means: The recreational bag limit of 12 Herring will continue.
-The relatively low valued trap net Herring fishery, which was catching two out of every three Herring caught in WA and selling a large portion as a low-value crayfish bait will remain closed.
+This means the recreational bag limit of 12 herring will continue.
+The relatively low valued trap net Herring fishery, which was catching two out of every three herring caught in WA and selling a large portion as a low-value crayfish bait will remain closed.

-Recfishwest is pleased to see that the government continues to prioritise the use of Herring for recreational and human consumption purposes in line with community expectations.
+Recfishwest is pleased to see that the government continues to prioritise the use of herring for recreational and human consumption purposes in line with community expectations.